 The rich culture and well-preserved heritage of Rajasthan state in India have enticed tourists and travelers for ages.
 One does not have to visit the forts and the museums to experience the colors of this wonderful ‘Land of Kings’.
 The quintessential Rajasthan can be best explored on a road trip zooming through the cities and villages of the state.
 Rajasthan was one of our memorable road trips and the favorite part of our road trip in Rajasthan was from golden city of Jaisalmer to the blue city of Jodhpur.

 Our stay at the desert camps in Jaisalmer was a splendid experience.
 The famed sunset over the Sam sand dunes followed by folk programs and authentic Rajasthani dinner the previous evening had left us in rapt.
 And here we were at the break of dawn bidding adieu to the mystical golden expanse of the desert land all set for our next destination Jodhpur.
+Instead of heading straight to Jodhpur we did some planning for the road trip ahead, jotted down the other interesting destinations on the way.
+We choose the places with a little detour and added them to our list of places to visit before we reached our destination Jodhpur.

 The land was uninhabited as far as our eyes could see.
 We came across several herds of sheep grazing on this arid land on their own with no herdsmen in sight which made us wonder how far the herds would they have traveled in search of the pasture.